Tsukidate, Fukushima: International relations

 Since 1994, Tsukidate has been involved in a cultural exchange program with students from Revere, Massachusetts.
 Every two years, students from Tsukidate travel to the US for a week-long home-stay.
 On alternate years, those same students from Revere visit Tsukidate and stay in the student's homes.
-This program was expanded to include all of Date City in 2006.
-In the summer of 2016, Date City and Revere City became sister cities.
+This program was expanded to include all of Date in 2006.
+In the summer of 2016, Date and Revere became sister cities.
 The program has been on hiatus since 2017.